From pros to cons and from similarities to differences, here’s everything on oil painting vs acrylic.

 So, if you’re a person who wants to take their time and complete painting over a period of days, oil painting is what you should choose.
 If you prefer to complete your painting in one sitting, acrylic painting is going to be your way 🙂

-One of the prominent differences between oil painting and acrylic painting is the art supplies.
+One of the prominent differences between oil painting and acrylic painting is the art supply.

-Acrylic painting requires canvas (or paper), brushes, acrylic paints, a pallet for mixing colors, and you’re good to go.
-But when it comes to oil painting, you’ll need additional supplies like thinner, primer, pallet knife.
+Acrylic painting requires canvas (or paper), brushes, acrylic paints, and a pallet for mixing colors, and you’re good to go.
+But when it comes to oil painting, you’ll need additional supplies like a thinner, primer, and pallet knife.

-A key point here: whatever medium you choose to practice, always get high-quality supplies —this way you’d be able to have a good experience while painting, and your finished artwork will reflect the hard work you put!
+A key point here: whatever medium you choose to practice, always get high-quality supplies —this way you’d be able to have a good experience while painting, and your finished artwork will reflect the hard work you put in!

 When it comes to versatility, acrylics rule the game.

-Being water-based paints, acrylic can have a wide range of applications.
-You can use them directly from the tube for a thick texture, you can add water to use them like regular paint; and if you add more water, they can give effects of watercolors.
+With water-based paint, acrylic can have a wide range of applications.
+You can use them directly from the tube for a thick texture, you can add water to use them like regular paint; and if you add more water, they can give the effects of watercolors.

 They can also be pushed to act like oil paints!